 How to free hand a feature wall

 After painting all of the walls The Perfect White by Valspar, I determined how many different vertical sections I wanted.
 I wanted three sections.
-So, I measured the back wall of pantry- it was 23 inches.
+I measured the back wall of pantry- it was 23 inches.
 So, I divided 23 by 3 and came up with 7.6 inches.
 I’m not great at measuring and not a perfectionist so I rounded my measurements down to 7.5.
-So, I measured 7.5 inches from the wall and drew a light vertical line in pencil down the entire wall at that point using a yard stick.
+I measured 7.5 inches from the wall and drew a light vertical line in pencil down the entire wall at that point using a yard stick.
 I then measured another 7.5 inches from that point and drew another vertical line in pencil.
 It’s hard to see in pictures because the lines are so light, but here’s what I did:

 You can see the little tic marks that I was using to measure from the wall every 7.5 inches every few inches or so to keep myself on track.
 And also my terrible manicure.